The Token Meter Becomes the Budget

 First, AI budgets should be tied to named workflows, not general enthusiasm.
 A team should be able to say which task changed, what baseline it replaced, what quality standard applies, and how the result is reviewed.

 Third, usage metrics need counter-metrics.
-Track defects, rework, review time, security issues, user complaints, false confidence, data leakage, accessibility harm, and training burden.
+Track defects, rework, review time, security issues, user complaints, false confidence, data leakage, accessibility harm, training burden, and worker stress.
 A model that increases output while increasing correction cost may be shifting work rather than saving it.

 Fourth, agents need stop conditions.
-A delegated workflow should have budgets, scopes, permission boundaries, retry limits, escalation rules, and logs that can be read by someone other than the person who launched the run.
+A delegated workflow should have budgets, scopes, permission boundaries, retry limits, maximum tool calls, escalation rules, and logs that can be read by someone other than the person who launched the run.

 What This Changes